Paul-js-hub/fed-assignment1/README.md

 # Codeshares exercise #1

 ## General guidelines
 1. After cloning start to work in your own repository.
 So import this repository into your own private repository in GitLab (or GitHub).
 Add repository access to the following user accounts: vkoivula and aepgit.
 Please do not fork this project.
+    > Note that that at least with GitLab, guest access to a private repository is not enough!
+Please see https://docs.gitlab.com/ee/user/permissions.html

 1. If you take code examples from Stack Overflow or other places.
 Please add the URL into the comments.
 Otherwise, we do not appreciate.